Home > Outdoor

 Size and Capacity

 As you can already tell from our list of recommendations, electric coolers are available in a wide range of sizes.
 For the most part, the bigger the size, the more capacity the cooler will have.
 However, bigger is not necessarily better.
-More size will also increase its weight and footprint in your car.
+A larger size will also increase its weight and footprint in your car.

 On average, electric coolers weigh about a pound per liter of storage capacity.
 Keep this in mind as you compare coolers to see which has the best compromise of portability to capacity.